- Self-Directed Accounts

 Next, you’ll identify your investment opportunity in a private entity such as an LLC, LP, or C-Corp.
 It’s important that you perform due diligence on your potential investments before making any decisions.

-- Your Equity Trust account now owns the investment
+Your IRA now owns the asset.

 The final step is acting on your exit strategy.

 Some examples of exit strategies could be selling the investment, taking a distribution, or passing the account to a beneficiary.